United States federal authorities have used the Great Seal to authenticate documents since 1782.

 JOHN HANCOCK, PRESIDENT.

-John Dunlap printed his broadside already on the day of the proclamation, July the 4th 1776.
-The Philadelphia printer, bookseller, and Revolutionary War soldier, he made about 200 copies.
-He was evidently well capable of the prevalent print convention of those times, to capitalize nouns, noun phrases, and linguistic forms that derived from nouns.
-He had very little time to complete the print, however.
+The Philadelphia printer, bookseller, and Revolutionary War soldier, John Dunlap made about 200 copies.
+He was evidently well capable of the print style, yet had very little time.

 Please compare the “light and transient Causes”.